sroycho4/edx-django-utils/edx_django_utils/plugins/README.rst

   extension, but closed for modification."
 IDAs are extensible via installation of Django apps.
 Having automatic Django App Plugin support allows for this extensibility without modification to an IDA.
-Currently, this is only set up in edx platform.
-Going forward, we expect this capability to be widely used by other IDAs to enable enhancement without need to modify core IDA code.
+Currently, this is only set up in the edx platform.
+Going forward, we expect this capability to be widely used by other IDAs to enable enhancement without the need to modify core IDA code.

 * Dependency Inversion Principle, which says "high level modules should not depend upon low level modules."
 The high-level module here is the Django